JoelK27/UFC_Predictor/README.md

    ```

 2. **Data**
-   The raw data file (`UFC Fight Statistics (July 2016 - Nov 2024).csv`) should be placed in the `data/` folder.
+   Place the raw data file (`UFC Fight Statistics (July 2016 - Nov 2024).csv`) in the `data/` folder.
-   If not present, please download it from the official source or your course platform and place it there.
+   If not present, download it from the official source or your course platform.

 3. **Run the Project**
-   Start the entire workflow with:
+   Start the full workflow with:
    ```bash
    python main.py
    ```

 ---

-## Workflow (main.py)
+## Workflow

 The workflow is fully linear and documented in `main.py`: